mozilla/data-docs/datasets/mozetl/search_clients_daily/reference.md

 ## Schema

-As of 2018-02-13, the current version of `search_clients_daily` is `v1`, and has a schema as follows:
+As of 2018-02-13, the current version of `search_clients_daily` is `v1`, and has a schema as follows.
+It's backfilled through 2016-06-07

 ```
 root